 Don’t worry, it’s not a hard criterion to pass.
 All you need is the following:

-- Your solar system needs to be installed by a CEC-accredited solar installer
+- Your solar power system needs to be installed by a CEC-accredited solar installer.

-- Your system needs to comply with all regulations, both local and other regulatory bodies
+- Your system needs to comply with all regulations from major and participating clean energy regulator parties.

 The most important criterion is hiring CEC-accredited installers